derflocki/multi-monitor-login/Readme.md

     dconf reset -f /
     gsettings set org.gnome.shell enabled-extensions "['multi-monitor-login@derflocki.github.com']"
     ```
 ## Known Problems

 **Sometimes** when the monitors change while the computer is suspended (e.g when removing from the dock) the cloned top-bar stays visible over the

+## How it works

+The extension tracks the mouse cursor and moves the UI elements to the "current monitor".
+Clones are placed on the the other monitors.

 ## Acknowledgement